datacamp-content/courses-introduction-to-shell/chapter3.md

 cut -d , -f 2 seasonal/*.csv > teeth-only.txt | grep -v Tooth
 ```

-then since all of the output from `cut` is written to `teeth-only.txt`,
+then all of the output from `cut` is written to `teeth-only.txt`,
-there is nothing left for `grep`,
+so there is nothing left for `grep`
-so it waits forever for some input.
+and it waits forever for some input.

 <hr>